toddhgardner/toddhgardner.com/_posts/2018-01-24-pub-productivity-and-the-surface-pro.md

 ---
 layout: post
 title: "Pub Productivity and the Surface Pro"
 imageBaseUrl: /assets/img/posts/pub-productivity-and-the-surface-pro
+categories: article
 ---

 I wanted a device for working from the Pub.
 As a small-business owner, I'm always working: at home, at lunch, at happy-hour.
 I wanted a device more portable than my workhorse laptop so that I could effortlessly bring it with me, but more functional than my mobile phone.